lucj/kernelci-docker/search/README.md

 ## How it works

-In this first version logstash is configured to check the new log files written to disk and parses them accordingly.
+In this first version fluentd is configured to check the new log files written to disk and parses them accordingly.

 All the files with *.log* extension located in the *$PWD/log* folder are taken into account.